 Rate for non-tourist groups of 15 or more: €4.00

-Free admission: children under 8, the unemployed, members of ICOM and AMC, last Tuesday of each month (October to June)
+Free admission: children under 8 years of age, unemployed persons, members of the ICOM and the AMC, the last Tuesday of each month (from October to June).

 * Admission fee includes visit to the Archaeological Museum and the Palaeo-Christian Museum and Necropolis

 January, February, March, April, May, October, November and December: working days from 9:30 to 18:00; holidays from 10:00 to 14:00

 June, July, August and September: working days from 9:30 to 20:30; holidays from 10:00 to 14:00